-You need to go to Lhasa via plane, train or coach bus, then rent a private van to EBC from YangHu, Shigatse to Tingri County, which will take about 2 days.
+You need to go to Lhasa via plane, train, or coach bus, then rent a private van to EBC from YangHu, Shigatse to Tingri County, which will take about 2 days.
 You can also take a train from Lhasa to Shigatse and then take a van to EBC (12 hours).

 Along the way, there are lots of breathtaking sceneries, such as spectacular snow mountains and beautiful countryside.
-You can also view: yaks are chased by local Tibetans, farmers are working on highland barley field.
+You can also view: yaks are chased by local Tibetans, and farmers are working on a highland barley field.
 After passing by the highest Monastery -- Rongbuk Monastery, the mysterious Mt.
 Everest is standing in front of you.

 Simple and Basic Facilities at EBC

 As natural conditions are too harsh, tent hostels at EBC only available from April to November.
 Living facilities and Hygiene in EBC will be simple and basic.
 Hostel tents will be small and crowded.
 But you will not care about too much when being immersed in picturesque landscapes and glorious religious culture.
 You can also choose to stay at Rongbuk Monastery Guesthouse, which is 6 km north of EBC.
-Rooms and facilities are better.
+The rooms and facilities are better.